 Module 3: Azure SQL Database

 Understanding Azure SQL Database and how it differs from on-premises SQL Server is key to feeling comfortable with migrating production databases to a relational database cloud solution.
 Topics covered include:

 Module 4: Migrating to Azure SQL Database

 Migrating to Azure SQL databases isn’t much different than migrating to Azure virtual machines.
-You need to know your workload and select the correct size of environment.
+You need to know your workload, check for compatibility, correct any issues, and then select the correct size environment.
 By properly planning and selecting the correct configuration, this should be an easy process.
 Topics covered include:

-There is more to the Microsoft Azure platform than just virtual machines and Azure SQL Database.
+There is more to the Microsoft Azure platform than just virtual machines and Azure SQL Database options.
 Knowing several of the other key products in Azure can help you build a full data platform solution in the cloud.
 Topics covered include:

 If you have any questions not answered by our F.A.Q., please contact us.